Do you love Kielbasa? If yes, do you know how to cook fresh Kielbasa correctly?

 Step 2.
 Arrange the Kielbasa on the baking sheet.

-Transfer the sausages to the baking sheet.
+Transfer the sausages to the baking sheet (You can certainly use a metal/glass/ceramic lasagna pan if you don’t have a baking sheet).
 Pour a cup of cooking oil on top of the sausages.
 Use a fork to poke holes on top of the sausages.

 Step 3.
 Roast the sausages.